benhg/flight-blog/index.md

 - [November 2020](nov-20.html)
 - [December 2020](dec-20.html)

+## Flight 20: January 24, 2020

+Had another successful flight (third of three in a row with Steve).
+A cold front rolled in overnight, along with some rain in the early morning (had dried up before we did anything).
+We also saw some mountain wave on the radar imaging, which was pretty cool to see.
+We had low altitude stratus clouds (2000 ft ceiling) and some nimbuses higher up.
+Lots of mountain obscuration (couldn't see the ridges between PAO and Watsonville at all).

+## Flight

+This weather would have been prohibitively bad for me to fly alone in, even if I had my license.
+Visibility was okay, but the cieling at 2000 ft is not great.
+We decided to go to KRHV, with the intention being patternwork.
+Headed that way after a straight-out from runway 13 at PAO, directly into Moffet's airspace.
+After staying off their runways, we passed over San Jose, and straight in to Reid Hillview.

+On our way in, they were using Runways 13L/R. We expected to be entering downwind for 31, so we weren't really in the right place.
+The tower told us to turn base and final for 13, which caught us off guard.
+We ended up going around.
+I slightly fucked up the go-around, but caught myself quick enough that we didn't fall out of the sky and die.

+After one more landing, they had us do a full-stop, and let us do a 180 on the runway to flip the pattern around, with the pattern switching to right-traffic 31R/Left-traffic 31L.
+We did several landings on 31L, before the controller gave us a chance to try out 31R for a while.
+None of them were unsafe, and a couple of them were very good.
+It was reassuring to be able to actually relax while flying.
+My rectangular course felt much better than usual.
+Looking back on the track logs, they were indeed more symmetric than usual, but also there was some significant variation in width.

+Steve says my biggest problem by far is confidence.
+If I had more confidence in the things I was doing, I would be able to make the right decisions more quickly most of the time.
+We also had a tailwind on short final quite a few times, which made our landings much longer than we expect them to be.
+We also talked about my tendency to overcontrol in the flare and round-out.
+As a strategy I will use a 1 degree discrete step to help me move towards a continuous process of arrest/round-out/flare.
+I was doing better about the closed loop this time.
+Looking forward to flying with Andrew and seeing what he has to say about my progress.

 ## Flight 19: January 16, 2020

 Due to resource (airplane) scheduling constraints, we were only able to sneak in a quick flight this morning.
 Because of that, we abandoned the idea of going to Watsonville, and instead took our talents to Hayward (my first time flying there).